 8. Ask for a raise.
 Sometimes it’s that simple.
 Of course, if you are successful with this request, any additional income you receive should be assigned directly from direct deposit to your savings account or investment like 401(k).
 Also, you should be prepared with work-related justification of why you deserve such a raise.
 Just wanting to save more money won’t cut it.

 10. Consult.
 Better than working in retail, market yourself as a consultant in whatever field you are an expert (steering clear of any non-compete agreements you might have signed with your current employer).
-If it makes sense to set your own consulting hours, you could earn ten to twenty times as much as the retail job — and maybe more.
+If it makes sense to set your own consulting hours, you could earn 10 to 20 times as much as the retail job — and maybe more.

 It seems the methods for earning money tend to take more effort than saving money.
 This is why most people will tell you that it’s not what you earn but what you spend.
 In fact, it’s both.
 Earning more will be more of an obstacle for most people while saving more is easily controllable.
 I say do both.